marcqualie/rapils/README.md

 # Rapils

+**NOTE:** Not for production use.
+This is my own experimental framework I use for small prototype projects.
+Use at your own risk.

-Opinionated out-of-the-box API + UI framework.
+Opinionated out-of-the-box Rails API framework.